ChittalaUday/CableBillingBackend/docs/project-documentation/README.md

 1. [Box Activation Features](BOX_ACTIVATION_FEATURES.md) - Documentation for the new box activation tracking system
 2. [Enhanced Billing System](ENHANCED_BILLING_SYSTEM.md) - Details about improvements to the billing functionality
+3. [Billing System](BILLING_SYSTEM.md) - Comprehensive documentation for the new billing system
-3. [Entity Relationship Diagram](ERD.md) - Visual representation of the database schema
+4. [Entity Relationship Diagram](ERD.md) - Visual representation of the database schema
-4. [Summary of Changes](SUMMARY_OF_CHANGES.md) - Comprehensive summary of all enhancements made
+5. [Summary of Changes](SUMMARY_OF_CHANGES.md) - Comprehensive summary of all enhancements made
-5. [System Architecture](SYSTEM_ARCHITECTURE.md) - High-level overview of the system architecture
+6. [System Architecture](SYSTEM_ARCHITECTURE.md) - High-level overview of the system architecture

 ## Overview